Standing proudly in the heart of French Polynesia, Bora Bora has long served as a haven for both adventurous souls and serenity seekers.

 For vegans and vegetarians, the island has its fair share of delicious tropical fruits and local vegetables but you may find the selection limited.

-Halal food in Bora Bora is also difficult so you’ll have to stick to vegetarian dishes.
+You’ll find no halal food in Bora Bora as the island is Christian so they don’t import any halal meats.
+If this is a requirement for you, you’ll have to stick to vegetarian dishes.

 The main downside to Bora Bora dining is that the food there is on the pricey side of the market.
 So if you plan on going there, you’ll need to put aside a decent sized budget for food.